tgalaj/tgalaj.github.io/_posts/beginner_opengl/2014-03-10-tutorial-03-first-triangle.md

 glGenBuffers(1, &VBO);
 ```

 Using this instruction we generate a new buffer.
-The function _glGenBuffers()_ takes two parameters: the first tells you how many objects/buffers you want to create, and the second is the address of the GLuint array, which holds handles that this funciton generates for us (make sure that it is large enough to accommodate the number of objects you want to generate).
+The function _glGenBuffers()_ takes two parameters: the first tells you how many objects/buffers you want to create, and the second is the address of the GLuint array, which holds handles that this function generates for us (make sure that it is large enough to accommodate the number of objects you want to generate).
 Subsequent calls of this function won't generate the same objects until you call _glDeleteBuffers()_ function.

 ```cpp
 /* Tell OpenGL to use this buffer and inform that this buffer will contain an array of vertices*/